Kaduna Mafia: Origins

 The origins of the Kaduna mafia revolves around the fall of the First Republic.
 The assassination of Ahmadu Bello and other northern leaders prodded a group of young northerners to rally around and oppose the military government of General Aguiyi-Ironsi.
 This group, a diverse mixture of aristocrats and civil servants who were predominantly Muslim and based in Kaduna.
-It is important to note that a dichotomy exists between the traditional ruling establishment and the mafia, despite an interconnection.
+A dichotomy exists between the traditional ruling establishment and the mafia, despite an interconnection.

 This group was educated mostly in the United Kingdom, and had connections with the Ahmadu Bello University in Zaria.
 They were known for their intelligence, commitment to the traditional values and socio-political interests of Northern Nigeria and their internal camaraderie.
 Following the rise of the Second Republic members became involved in varied aspects of the Nigerian nation, they were bank directors, cabinet members, military colonels and owners of business; their main differentiating symbol metamorphosed into the prominence of economic interest as a driving factor in their activities.